Crypto Reality Check

 - Never rush decisions under pressure

-- Do not invest money you can’t afford to lose
+- Do not use money you can’t afford to lose

 - Avoid borrowing to invest